Home » Why Are Rats Attracted To Wires?

 Polyamide Monofil

 Polyamide monofil is flexible and durable, making it suitable for rodent-resistant cable sleeves.
-Polyamide monofil has heat-resistant properties, capable of enduring 58-248 degrees Fahrenheit temperatures.
+It’s also heat-resistant, enduring temperatures between 58 and 248 degrees Fahrenheit.

 PET Monofiles

-PET Monofile cable sleeves work due to their lightweight and flexibility, making them easily pliable around wires.
+PET Monofile cable sleeves work because they’re lightweight and flexible, making them easily pliable around wires.
 They can withstand temperatures of 58-302 degrees Fahrenheit.

 How to Rat Proof Wires